patelrootul1/FoundIt/README.md

 # FoundIt
-Capstone Project Using React Native for developing Lost and Found Application.
+Capstone Project Using React Native for Lost and Found Application.
 The Contributors are Me, (Rahul) https://github.com/Rahul5798, (Shivam) https://github.com/shivam1709

 Below is the Working Code and demo video link.
 Please check out